stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### BEN

 Yeah!
-Yeah, it's like-- it's a very *tall* ship, not a very *long* ship.
+Yeah, it's like--it's a very *tall* ship, not a very long ship.

 #### HELEN